 While at the grocery store, a stranger approaches you and asks for your assistance reading a label or may ask what ingredients you would recommend.
-While having conversation with the person, another individual takes your purse from your cart.
-Or when you return to your car a person approaches and tells you the is a problem at the rear or your car.
-While you are distracted a second person enters your car and steals your bank card or other valuables.
+While having conversation with this person, another individual takes your purse from your cart.

 Be extra cautious when strangers approach you.
 Never leave your purse in your shopping cart, or always keep a hand on it.
 Keep an inventory of the contents of your purse.
 Do not carry large sums of money.